 In June 2010, Tahoe acquired 100% of the Escobal mine project and associated exploration concessions from Entre Mares, and the Escobal mine was then held by a wholly owned subsidiary of Tahoe, MSR (now PASG).
 Mine construction began in 2011, and commercial production began in 2013.
 The mine produced annually until its suspension in 2017.
-In February 2019, Pan American acquired Tahoe.
+In February 2019, Pan American completed the Tahoe Acquisition.